Final report for SW19-909

 Objective 1: Identify combinations of six water conservation practices with the greatest ability to optimize water and energy use.

 In the early spring of 2019, the first of three water optimization trials were established at the Utah State University (USU) Wellsville Farm.
-The second trial was established at the USU Vernal farm in 2020.
+The second trial was established at the USU Vernal farm in 2020 and the third was established in Cedar City in 2021.
 Establishment first included installing a lateral irrigation system to irrigate the ~15 acre test/demonstration area at each site.

-Sixteen different irrigation strategies were tested and demonstrated in 2019 and 2020 at both sites.
+Sixteen different irrigation strategies were tested and demonstrated in 2019-2021 at all established sites.
 This included all combinations of:

-- four irrigation systems [mid-elevation (MESA), two low-elevation sprinklers (LEPA and LESA), and mobile drip irrigation (MDI)]
+- four irrigation systems [mid-elevation (MESA), two low-elevation sprinklers (LEPA and LESA), and mobile drip irrigation (MDI) or low-elevation nelson advantage (LENA)]

 - four irrigation rates (100%, 75%, 50% of ET, and 50% with partial-season irrigation)